Owned By: New England Forestry Foundation

 Trail Description

-The best access to Nelson Forest is through the Union Street Woodland.
-Portions of this trail (especially the boardwalks) are rather rustic, but keep going and you’ll find flatter, wider paths ahead.
+The best access to the Packet Landing is through Union Street Woodland.
+Portions of this trail are narrow, but keep going and you’ll find flatter, wider paths ahead.
 Entering from the Union Street Woodland spur trail, you will come to a T intersection.
 This is the River Pasture Road.
 Head downhill, and after passing at least 2 old stone walls, look for a narrower trail to the left.
 This leads down a steep incline to an overlook on the banks of the North River.
 If you walk out to the river’s edge and look downstream, you should be able to see what remains of the Packet Landing.

 Habitats and Wildlife

 Nelson Memorial Forest is full of wildlife, ranging from white-tailed deer to the tiny 4-toed salamander that can be found near the small creeks.
-Grey squirrels can be found collecting acorns and raccoons can be found foraging by the river’s edge.
-Look for the long-billed marsh wren in the marsh areas, as well as osprey along Cove Creek.
+Look for grey squirrels collecting acorns, and raccoons foraging by the river’s edge.
+Perhaps you’ll see a long-billed marsh wren in the marsh areas, or osprey along Cove Creek.
+Much of the forest is pine and oak, with some holly here and there.
+Near the Highland Street trailhead, there is a grove of maple trees that are often tapped for syrup in the springtime.
+Farther into the property is a lovely grove of beech trees.
+Near the Union Street Woodland entrance is a small grove of hemlock.

 Historic Site: Yes